-Overtime Requests and Schedule Changes: If an employer releases a resident early or wants him/her to work overtime, the employer must call Central Services at the Pre-Release Center.
+Overtime Requests and Schedule Changes: If an employer releases a resident early or wants him/her to work overtime, the employer must call the Resident's assigned unit at the Pre-Release Center.
 All overtime must be approved by the Residents Work Release Coordinator or the resident's Case Manager, and for weekend work, must be called in by 5:00pm Friday.